Our morning “routine” started at 5:30 today. It has become quite standard for Dan and me, and tends to go a lot like this:

 Will I be saying I should have thought, should have said, should have done differently today?

 Not that there’s anything so wrong or significant about today … yet.
-As Jennifer and I have learned,...
+As Jennifer and I have learned, and we’ve all seen too...
 Read more